cryptomator/cryptomator.github.io/content/protecting-data-against-ai.en.md

 ## Cryptomator as a solution: introduction and advantages

 Cryptomator is an [open-source app](https://cryptomator.org/open-source/) that reliably encrypts your data in the cloud.
-It is easy to use and compatible with various cloud services.
+It is easy to use and compatible with most cloud services.
 The main advantages include:

 - **Security:** Cryptomator uses strong [encryption technologies](https://cryptomator.org/encrypt-dropbox/) to protect your data.
 - **Privacy:** Only you have access to your encrypted data.